reubmassaquoi/drosophila-aCC-L3-motoneuron-model/neuron-model/tutorial-python-neuron/RecordingCellCompartmentVoltageValues.md

 h.finitialize()  #Must be called before run(). h.run()  #Run simulation.
 ```

-Once our simulation ends wecan view our values in a software like matlab.
-But first, we have to write our data to a text file called `voltage_recording.txt` In order to do that, using the following lines:
+Once our simulation ends we can view our values in Matlab.
+But first, we have to write our data to a text file called `voltage_recording.txt` In order to do that, use the following lines:

 ```python